The Magnum Steno Club: For Those Who Are SERIOUS About Improving

 Mark personally guarantees that you can benefit from his methods.
 He is 100% certain that they will help anyone whose job or occupation involves having to quickly get down the spoken word, keeping up with the speaker at all times.
 The Magnum Steno Club is the ideal place to begin your training and start writing faster today!

-First, there is Mark's book, 'Magnum Steno: Write Short, Write Fast!', his 'Magnum Opus'.
+First, there is Mark's book, 'Magnum Steno: Beginning Theory', his new 'Magnum Opus'.
 This book not only gives you details of all the short-writing techniques that make Mark a ground-breaking world record holder, but they also present them in such a way that you'll learn effortlessly, have plenty of material to practice with, and you will notice yourself being able to write shorter and faster almost immediately, the same day in many cases!
 Amazingly, this book is just what many people need for speed building!
 That's because writing short automatically confers speed.
 This incredibly detailed book is really the equivalent of a Master's Degree in writing short, and all returning customers (as well as students) receive a $50 discount.

 The Magnum Steno Club